-For families that want to learn and practice personal & family safety language and skills to accompany them through the journey
+For families that want to learn & practice personal & family safety skills to accompany them through their journey together

 As parents, we work so hard trying to keep our children safe: walking them across streets, insisting they use safety belts, slathering on sun block and taking them to swimming lessons.
 However, when it comes to increasing their PERSONAL safety, i.e. preparing them to avoid or deal with violence, bullying or harassment, we’re not sure what to do: What situations should we prepare them for?
 How do we talk about them with our children without frightening them?
 Where should we begin?

 The fact is that parents and other caring adults can be their children’s most effective “self-defense instructors”.
 They are the people their children watch and imitate.
 And they are the ones their children will need if they should find themselves faced with challenges to their safety.

 In our SafeFamily Course we learn and practice simple, effective Personal Safety skills that help participants identify a variety of physical and emotional threats that children encounter.
 The discussion and activities are tailored to the physical and emotional maturity of the child to be empowering, not frightening.

 In our Safe Family Workshop, parents team up with their children in learning and practicing how:

 To sharpen their awareness and identification of warning signs

 To use their voices to call for help or say “yes” or “no”

 To “hit and run” using simple and effective self-defense techniques